1. Initiatives

 Application deadline

-Applications must be sent in no later than 11:59 p.m.
+Applications were sent in no later than 11:59 p.m.
 (EST) on March 1, 2023, to the Canada Council for the Arts International division, at international.coordination@canadacouncil.ca.

 • Peer evaluation is fundamental to the Canada Council’s decision-making process.
-A peer assessment committee will assess the eligible applications.
+A peer assessment committee assessed the eligible applications.

-• The committee will select applicants that represent local, geographic or cultural diversity, as well as a range of scopes of artistic practice.
+• The committee selected applicants that represented local, geographic or cultural diversity, as well as a range of scopes of artistic practice.

-Attendees will be selected in mid-March and notified by phone or by email.
+Attendees were selected in mid-March and notified by phone or by email.

 Event agenda

-The incubator event will be organized into three movements.
+The incubator event was organized into three movements.

-• Meet & greet: Present the attendees, the program and the goals.
+• Meet and greet: The attendees, the program and the goals were presented.

-• Attendees must prepare a short written presentation for the incubator.
+• Attendees prepared a short written presentation for the incubator.

 Second movement – Artistic incubator (in Montréal, from Wednesday, May 24, to Friday, June 2, 2023)

-• Attendees will gather in various spots around Montréal to collaborate on creative labs and creation workshops.
-A Quebec-based team of artists will accompany the incubator attendees.
+• Attendees gathered in various spots around Montréal to collaborate on creative labs and creation workshops.
+A Quebec-based team of artists accompanied incubator attendees.

-• The labs and workshops will be varied (e.g., writing or movement workshops, creative work in smaller teams, brainstorming).
+• The labs and workshops were varied (e.g., writing or movement workshops, creative work in smaller teams, brainstorming).

-• Shows presented as part of the Festival TransAmériques, which will be taking place in Montréal from May 24 to June 7, 2023, may also be included in incubator programming.
-Outside incubator labs, attendees will be free to attend Festival performances.
+• Shows presented as part of the Festival TransAmériques, which took place in Montréal from May 24 to June 7, 2023, were also included in incubator programming.
+Outside incubator labs, attendees were free to attend Festival performances.

-The OFFTA festival is also proposing a full program of activities.
+The OFFTA festival also proposed a full program of activities.

 Third movement – Post-mortem (once everyone has gone home)

-At the end of the incubator, artists will have to submit a short account of their experience.
+At the end of the incubator, artists submitted a short account of their experience.

 Join the conversation